 The “medically frail” include individuals with serious medical and physical disabilities, children with emotional problems or in foster care, and those with chronic substance abuse problems, among others.

-Campanelli has extensively researched the criteria used by states across the country to determine whether people are medically frail and therefore eligible for full Medicaid benefits, with those findings to be presented June 25 at the AcademyHealth Research Meeting.
+Campanelli has extensively researched the criteria used by states across the country to determine whether people are medically frail and therefore eligible for full Medicaid benefits, with those findings presented June 25 at the AcademyHealth Research Meeting.

 “It is interesting to examine some of the different ways that states provide access to full state plan Medicaid for their medically frail population,” she notes.